FabrizioMusacchio/omio/README.md

 Axis squeezing and cache generation are performed explicitly and transparently.

+### Creating metadata and image templates
+OMIO provides utility functions to create empty metadata and image templates that can be populated programmatically or used as blueprints for new datasets.

 ## Expected project structure (BIDS-like)
 OMIO supports batch processing of projects organized in a BIDS-like manner.
 An abstract example is shown below: